 VINTAGE WINE ALERT: Bragar Eagel & Squire, P.C.
 Reminds Investors that a Class Action Lawsuit Has Been Filed Against Vintage Wine Estates, Inc. and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-17, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Vintage Wine Estates, Inc. (“Vintage Wine” or the “Company”) (NASDAQ: VWE) in the United States District Court of Nevada on behalf of all persons and entities who purchased or otherwise acquired Vintage Wine securities between October 13, 2021 and September 13, 2022, both dates inclusive (the “Class Period”).
+NEW YORK, Dec.
+17, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Vintage Wine Estates, Inc. ("Vintage Wine" or the "Company") VWE in the United States District Court of Nevada on behalf of all persons and entities who purchased or otherwise acquired Vintage Wine securities between October 13, 2021 and September 13, 2022, both dates inclusive (the "Class Period").
 Investors have until January 13, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.